Dilshad Khatun

-Dilshad Khatun (دلشاد خاتون; died 27 December 1351) (lit.
-Queen Dilshad) (meaning 'Happy Hearted'), also Delshad, was a Chobanid princess.
+Dilshad Khatun (دلشاد خاتون; died 27 December 1351), also Delshad, was a Chobanid princess.
 She was the wife of Ilkhan Abu Sa'id Bahadur Khan, and after him Hasan Buzurg, the first ruler of the Jalayirid Sultanate, and the mother of his son and successor Shaikh Awais.

 Family

 Dilshad Khatun was the daughter of Demasq Kaja, and the granddaughter of Amir Chupan, who was the leading Mongol amir of the Ilkhanid period.
 Her mother was Tursin Khatun, daughter of Irinjin Kurkan, and Konchak Khatun, daughter of Ahmed Tekuder Khan, and Armini Khatun.
 She had three sisters, Sultan Bakht Khatun, Dendi Shah Khatun and Alam Shah Khatun.
 Her aunt was Baghdad Khatun, who was the wife firstly of Hasan Buzurg and after him of Abu Sa'id.

 Marriage to Abu Sa'id

 After her father's death in 1327, Dilshad Khatun was brought under the protection of her aunt Baghdad, who had become wife of Abu Sa'id after having first been married to Hasan Buzurg.
 When Dilshad attained maturity Abu Sa'id fell in love with her.
 He divorced her aunt Baghdad Khatun, and married her in 1333.
 At the end of life, he was not happy with his wives, but loved Dilshad very much.
 Therefore, Baghdad became very jealous.